 It is vital that you keep the bandage as dry as possible.
 There are two reasons for this.
 First, a wet bandage and wrappings can swell, putting pressure on the wound that can cut off circulation and cause the same problems listed above.
 Secondly, whether the bandage is soaked with water, urine, dew, or rain, it creates the perfect breeding ground for a host of bacteria.
 This can lead to a serious infection that can result in the loss of the limb or death.
 Keep the bandage dry by covering it with a custom cover or a plastic bag when your dog needs to go outside, but be sure to remove it when they come back in.

 #3.
 Keep the Bandage in Place

 Over time, it is quite possible for the bandage to slip and no longer be properly covering the wound site.
 This is especially the case when the bandage is located on a leg or the abdomen.
-Slippage can not only expose the wound, but can lead to bandages that bunch up and cause other problems such as chafing and rubbing that leaves raw spots on your dog's skin that require further treatment.
+Slippage can not only expose the wound, but can lead to bandages that bunch up and cause other problems.
+Chafing and rubbing that leaves raw spots on your dog's skin will require further treatment.

 #4.
-Keep Your Dog from Chewing His Bandages
+Keep Your Dog from Chewing the Bandages

 #5.
 Change the Bandage Regularly

 Your vet will tell you how often the bandages will need to be changed.
 This may be on a daily basis or once each week, based on the reason why your dog has bandages in the first place.
 However, if you notice any of the above signs, you may need to change them more frequently.
 The same applies if you notice any seepage or wetness showing through the bandage, detect a foul odor, or if it has become overly soiled.